 The tradition of sumo dates back to Japan’s Edo period, a time when sumo fighters typically competed inside shrines and temples as part of larger ceremonies.
 Over the years the sport has evolved and the events have moved inside various halls and stadiums through the country.

 Enjoy a 3-hour exploration of the various stables around Ryogoku, learning about the sumo’s daily routine, lifestyle and traditions along the way.
 If you’re lucky, you may get a glimpse of some of these impressive wrestlers in action, though a sighting is not guaranteed.

-If you want to watch sumo wrestlers at a tournament, your guide will explain the ticketing system and help you to buy tickets (own expense).
-Please note that tickets are generally purchased for a match scheduled the day after your tour.
+If you want to watch a sumo tournament in action, your guide will explain the ticketing system and help you purchase passes to an upcoming match (at your own expense).
+Please note that tickets are generally for competitions scheduled the day after your tour.

 Finish your sumo experience with a typical sumo lunch of chanko hot pot.
 This calorie-dense meal often includes fish, vegetables, meat and tofu, and is served with rice and beer.
 Enjoy your fill of lunch before heading back to the station and on to your next destination.